-- A common complication in biochemical assays, including hydroxyproline based colorimetric assays applied to tissue samples, is the occurrence of so called matrix effects, caused by non-identified components in the sample.
-The matrix effect can result in erroneous high or low values.
-Matrix effects can often be prevented by dilution of the sample.
-This dilution, however, results in lower OD's and thus less effective sensitivity for the sample, which is particularly problematic for samples with low hydroxyproline content such as liver.
-In contrast to other hydroxyproline-based assays, the QuickZyme Sensitive Tissue Hydroxyproline assay shows no matrix effect and no need for further dilution of the hydrolysate enabling measuring in small samples with low hydroxyproline concentrations.
-The assay is simple and it doesn't need the drying step following acid hydrolysis for which often special equipment is needed. - The samples used in the assay should be present in a solution containing 4 M HCl (acid hydrolysis). - The incubation time for color development at 60°C during the last step of the assay is 1hr.
+- This type of assays, like many biochemical assays, can show a matrix effect: disturbing factors in the sample which affect the signal.
+This effect can be avoided by dilution of the hydrolysate.
+If a sample type is used for the first time, various dilutions should be tested until linearity of A570 with dilution is obtained.
+Often at least 5-fold dilution is needed (at a 100 mg tissue/ml 6M HCl hydrolysate).
+Suggested dilutions for several mouse tissues are given in an application note (see product web page).
+If for your particular sample type the required dilution to avoid matrix effects leads to very low A570 values we recommend using the QuickZyme Sensitive Tissue Hydroxyproline kit. - The samples used in the assay should be present in a solution containing 4-6M HCl (acid hydrolysis) or 2-4M NaOH (alkaline hydrolysis). - The incubation time for color development at 60°C during the last step of the assay is 1 hr.
 This is based on incubation in an oven.
-When incubation is performed in a plate incubator (with tight contact between incubator and plate) a reduced incubation time (20-30 min) is sufficient. - When assay buffer is added to 35 μl of the (diluted) hydrolysate, a cloudy appearance can develop, that will disappear within a minute and does not influence the assay. - Also upon addition of the enhancer solution a cloudy appearance develops.
-This does not affect the assay, and will disappear in later steps of the assay. - At low temperature the assay buffer may contain some crystals.
+When incubation is performed in a - plate incubator (with tight contact between incubator and plate) a reduced incubation time (20-30 min) is sufficient. - When assay buffer is added to 35 μl of the hydrolysate, a cloudy appearance can develop, that will disappear within a minute and does not influence the assay. - At low temperature the assay buffer may contain some crystals.
 These can be easily dissolved by warming. - Just below room temperature Reagent A may become a gel or solid, heating at 37°C and vortexing will solve this.